Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 2. Don’t Try to Time the Dot.com Bubble Crash

-If a crash is inevitable, why can’t we sell everything now?
+If a crash is inevitable and still has yet to bottom out, why can’t we sell everything now?
 Wait until the crash to buy at the bottom?

 Well, the problem with this strategy is that you don’t know when the crash will happen.